Graph Convolutions Enrich the Self-Attention in Transformers!: Graph Filter-based Self-Attention Layers

+Our paper addresses the oversmoothing problem with graph filters since the self-attention mechanism is a basic graph filtering operation as seen in the previous subsection.

-\subsection{Graph Filter-based Self-Attention Layers}
+\section{Graph Filter-based Self-Attention Layers}

 Let $\bar{\bm{A}} \in [0,1]^{n \times n}$, where $n$ is the number of tokens in the input to the self-attention layer, be a self-attention matrix.
-Since transformers use multi-head self-attentions, there are multiple such matrices.
-For simplicity but without loss of generality, we discuss only one head in one layer.
+Since Transformers use multi-head self-attentions, there are multiple such matrices.
+For simplicity, but without loss of generality, we discuss only one head in one layer.

+From the GSP perspective, using $\bar{\bm{A}}$ as the shift operator, a graph filter can be represented as a matrix polynomial filter, as mentioned in Section~\ref{sec:insp}.
+We aim to design this matrix polynomial filter using the two lowest-order terms and one high-order term in Eq.~\eqref{eq:gsp}.
+The following theorem shows that, despite using the three terms, the filter can be either a low-pass filter or a high-pass filter, depending on the coefficient values.

+\begin{theorem}[Filter characteristics based on coefficient values] Let $\bar{\bm{A}}$ be a self-attention matrix interpreted as a graph with connected components.
+Consider the polynomial graph filter defined by $\sum_{k=0}^K w_k \bar{\bm{A}}^k$, where $w_2, w_3, \ldots, w_{K-1} = 0$ and only $w_0$, $w_1$, and $w_K$ are non-zero.
+If the coefficients $w_k$ for $k=0,1,K$ are positive and their sum is 1, then the polynomial filter acts as a low-pass filter, attenuating high-frequency components and promoting smoothness across the graph.
+Conversely, if $w_k=(-\alpha)^k$ for $k=0,1,K$ and $\alpha \in (0,1)$ with sufficient large $K$, the polynomial filter exhibits high-pass filter behavior. \end{theorem}

-In the perspective of GSP, $\bar{\bm{A}}$ corresponds to a special case where i) nodes are completely connected, and ii) $\bar{\bm{A}}$ is normalized. $\bar{\bm{A}}$ can be used as a shift operator.
-When $K$ is large, however, it is hard to calculate $\bar{\bm{A}}^K$.
-We use the following element-wise first-order Taylor approximation: where $\bar{\bm{A}}^2 - \bar{\bm{A}}$ is an approximated derivative at the position of $K=1$ (see details in Appendix~\ref{app:derivative}).
-At the end, we propose to use the following graph filter where the two lowest-order terms and one high-order term of the matrix polynomial are used:
+The proof of Theorem~\ref{thm:gfsa-filter} is in Appendix~\ref{app:proof-filter}.
+Based on Theorem~\ref{thm:gfsa-filter}, we propose to use the following graph filter, $\bm{H}_{\text{GFSA}}$, where the two lowest-order terms and one high-order term of the matrix polynomial are used:

-where $w_0$, $w_1$, $w_K$ are coefficients and $K$ is a hyper-parameter.
+where $w_0$, $w_1$, $w_K$ are coefficients and $K$ is a hyper-parameter where $K\ge2$.
 The coefficients can be learnable weights and we learn them with gradient descent algorithms.

+\paragraph{Approximation of the high-order term.} In Eq.~\eqref{eq:gfsa-three}, it is costly to calculate $\bar{\bm{A}}^K$ when $K$ is large, so we need a way to approximate the high-order term $\bar{\bm{A}}^K$ in GFSA.
+We use the first-order Taylor approximation at point $a = 1$ for this purpose: